What Happens If You Overdose on Ozempic?

-It is crucial to understand the risks of taking too much and how to recognize the signs of an Ozempic overdose.
+Understanding the risks of taking too much Ozempic, and recognizing the signs of an overdose,is essential for safe use.

 Yes, it is possible to overdose on medications like Ozempic.
 While an Ozempic overdose is unlikely to be fatal, it can cause severe symptoms that may require hospitalization.